 - Perform market research.

-Most shopping sites have a multistep shopping approach.
-Sticky sessions can help you keep your IP address consistent while preserving the identity of the shopper from the login page to the checkout page.
+Most shopping sites have a multi-step shopping approach.
+Sticky sessions can help you keep your IP address consistent while preserving the shopper's identity from the login page to the checkout page.

 Sticky Proxies can help search engine web scrapers identify top-ranking pages on a single site.
 The audit can extract top-ranking keywords, link data and many more.